Department of Dance

 The Department of Dance at Sam Houston State University delivers a dynamic, holistic, challenging experience that integrates creativity, performance, and scholarly pursuits designed to prepare each student for a 21st-century career in dance.

-All MFA candidates participate in a thorough and broadly-based curriculum that prepares them across a wide range of skills and sensibilities.
+All MFA candidates participate in a thorough and broad-based curriculum that prepares them across a wide range of skills and sensibilities.
 The curriculum has four major components:

 - Theory and analysis